Best Fibroblast Pen for Home Use

 • The lesion is unusually deep or larger than a few millimeters.

-Per the Mayo Clinic, any skin growth with uncertain diagnosis should be assessed by a qualified provider before treatment.
-Home treatment is for confident identification first, then action.
-There is no timing pressure that justifies treating something without knowing what it is.
+Per the Mayo Clinic, any skin growth with an uncertain diagnosis should be assessed by a qualified provider before treatment.
+Confident identification comes first, then action.
+There is no timing pressure that justifies treating something before you know what it is.

 Confident identification comes first.
 Treatment comes second.
 That order does not reverse.